 It is known to be the most holy temple in Beijing, about 4 times the size of The Forbidden City.
-It’s a large complex where sacrificial ceremonies used to be held, and it is known for its outstanding architecture and landscape.
+It is a large complex where sacrificial ceremonies used to be held, and is known for its outstanding architecture and landscape.

 So what did I do?

 On our last full day in Beijing, I woke up at 4:30 am to go on a solo trip to The Temple of Heaven.
 The night before, I did my research on how to get there and how much the whole trip would cost.
 I checked my cash and since I had more than enough, it was all systems go!

 I was sharing a room with my brother then, so I did my best to quietly get dressed and leave without waking him.
 I feared that he wasn’t deep into his sleep yet because he normally retires to bed at 3 or 4am.
 It was a little tricky, but thanks to Mr. Sandman, I managed to get out with him still in slumber.
 Yay!